gift-chain/GiftChain/README.md

 ## Subgraph

 The subgraph is used to index and query blockchain data in real-time.
-It is built using The Graph and provides APIs for querying gift card transactions.
+It is built using The Graph and provides APIs for querying gift transactions.

 Key Files
 - schema.graphql: Defines the data structure.